OhziiiLov3/html-css-js-project-1/README.md

 # html-css-js-project-1

-## cardMatch Game
+## Word Counter
-A game built using Js, css, and html
+A broweser based word counter using HTML, Javascript, and CSS

 ### Wireframe